Student Artist Competition

 The philosophy of the Student Artist Competition is:

-- To offer students the opportunity to appear as soloists with orchestra in the performance of full or partial concerti, arias and other short works on regularly scheduled concerts of the University Symphony Orchestra.
+- To provide students the opportunity to perform as soloists with orchestra in full or partial concerti, arias, or other short works on regularly scheduled concerts of the University Symphony Orchestra.

-- To present outstanding School of Music students to the public.
+- To showcase exceptional School of Music students to the public.

 The competition will occur in two rounds:

-- The Preliminary Round, scheduled and administered by the keyboard, woodwind, voice, brass and percussion, and strings areas.
-Students should talk to their studio teacher and/or area coordinator about specific area requirements.
+- A Preliminary Round is scheduled and administered by each performance area (keyboard, voice, woodwind, brass, percussion, and string).
+Students should consult their studio teacher or area coordinator for specific audition guidelines and requirements.

 Preliminary Round

-- Scheduled by individual areas (keyboard, voice, woodwind, brass/percussion, string), must be completed no later than December 8, 2023.
+- Preliminary auditions are scheduled by each performance area (keyboard, voice, woodwind, brass/percussion, string) and must be completed no later than the end of the fall term.

-- Memorization is at the discretion of each individual area.
+- Memorization requirements are determined by each individual area.

-- Each area will independently determine if they desire a balance between graduate and undergraduate representatives in the final round.
+- Each area may also choose whether to balance graduate and undergraduate representation in the final round.

-- Repertoire must be approved by the conductor (Dr. Kim or Dr. Caldwell) before the students enter the preliminary round.
+- All repertoire must be approved by the conductor (Dr. Kim or Dr. Caldwell) before students enter the preliminary round.

 FINAL ROUND